Personal Loans for Fair Credit 2024

 With VantageScore, “fair” credit ranges from 601 to 660 versus 580 to 669 for FICO Score 8.
 While there is overlap, the FICO definition is broader, while the VantageScore is more focused.
 Because the VantageScore range is smaller, small changes in credit habits

 Personal Loan Options for Fair Credit

 A personal loan is unsecured.
 This is both good and bad for borrowers with fair credit.
-On one hand your home or car do not guarantee the loan.
+On one hand, your home or car does not guarantee the loan.
 On the other, lenders like as much security as possible to reduce risk.

 A personal loan typically has a fixed rate and a set term, say one to five years.
-However, in some cases terms can be longer.
+However, in some cases, terms can be longer.
 Also, in some cases, the lender may offer adjustable-rate financing.
-With a fixed rate and a set term, the loan also has fixed monthly payments and that once the loan term ends and the balance is zero.
+With a fixed rate and a set term, the loan also has fixed monthly payments once the loan term ends and the balance is zero.

 >> Related: What Is a Personal, Unsecured or Signature Loan?

 Personal Loan Interest Rates

 The interest rate you pay for a personal loan will depend on the usual mixture of credit scores and general financial standing.
 Rates can vary from 6% to 36%.
 As you can guess, those with the highest credit scores get the lowest rates.
 However, someone with fair credit might be able to get a good rate if he or she shops aggressively and has other strengths like solid income and low debt.